Louis Farrakhan: Early life and education

-Farrakhan was born Louis Eugene Walcott on May 11, 1933, in The Bronx, New York City, the younger of two sons of Sarah Mae Manning (1900–1988) and Percival Clark, immigrants from the Anglo-Caribbean islands.
+Farrakhan, who is Black, was born Louis Eugene Walcott on May 11, 1933 in The Bronx, New York City.
+He is the younger of two sons of Sarah Mae Manning (1900–1988) and Percival Clark, immigrants from the Anglo-Caribbean islands.
 His mother was born in Saint Kitts, while his father was Jamaican.
-The couple separated before their second son was born, and Farrakhan says he never knew his biological father.

-In a 1996 interview with Henry Louis Gates Jr., he speculated that his biological father, "a light-skinned man with straight hair from Jamaica", may have been Jewish.
+The couple separated before their second son was born, and Walcott says he never knew his biological father.
+Walcott was named after Louis Walcott, a man with whom his mother had a relationship after becoming separated from Percival Clark.
+In a 1996 interview with Henry Louis Gates Jr., Walcott speculated that Percival Clark, "a light-skinned man with straight hair from Jamaica", may have been Jewish.

-After his stepfather died in 1936, the Walcott family moved to Boston, where they settled in the largely African-American neighborhood of Roxbury.
+After Walcott's stepfather died in 1936, the Walcott family moved to Boston, where they settled in the largely African-American neighborhood of Roxbury.

-Walcott received his first violin at the age of five and by the time he was 12 years old, he had been on tour with the Boston College Orchestra.
+Walcott received his first violin at the age of five.
+By the time he was 12 years old, he had been on tour with the Boston College Orchestra.
 A year later, he participated in national competitions and won them.
 In 1946, he was one of the first black performers to appear on the Ted Mack Original Amateur Hour, where he also won an award.
 Walcott and his family were active members of the Episcopal St. Cyprian's Church in Roxbury.

-Walcott attended the Boston Latin School, and later the English High School, from which he graduated.
+Walcott attended the Boston Latin School, and later attended and graduated from the English High School.
 He completed three years at Winston-Salem Teachers College, where he had a track scholarship.

 In 1953, Walcott married Betsy Ross (later known as Khadijah Farrakhan) while he was in college.
 Due to complications from his new wife's first pregnancy, Walcott dropped out after completing his junior year of college to devote time to his wife and their child.
-Farrakhan is the father of 9 children and grandfather of basketball player Mustapha Farrakhan Jr.

-Career and activities (1953–1996)
+Music career

 In the 1950s, Walcott began his professional music career as a singer billed as "The Charmer".
+It was during a tour in Montreal, Quebec, Canada, that he took this nickname.
 At this point, earning $500 a week, Walcott was touring the northeastern and midwestern United States, sometimes also using the nickname "Calypso Gene".
 In 1953–1954, preceding Harry Belafonte's success with his album Calypso (released in 1956), he recorded and released a dozen cheeky, funny tunes as "The Charmer" in a mixed mento/calypso style, including "Ugly Woman", "Stone Cold Man" and calypso standards like "Zombie Jamboree", "Hol 'Em Joe", "Mary Ann" and "Brown Skin Girl".
-Some were reissued: "Don’t Touch Me Nylon" has mild, explicit sexual lyrics as well as "Female Boxer", which contains some sexist overtones and "Is She Is, Or Is She Ain't" (inspired by Christine Jorgensen's sex change operation).
+Some were reissued: "Don't Touch Me Nylon" has mild, explicit sexual lyrics as well as "Female Boxer", which contains some sexist overtones and "Is She Is, Or Is She Ain't" (inspired by Christine Jorgensen's sex change operation).